build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 kubectl apply -f workload.yaml
 ```

 Then, you can review the Karpenter logs and notice how different the actions are.
-After waiting for around a minute, you should see the pods running within three nodes in different AZs:
+Wait one minute and you should see the pods running within three nodes in different AZs:

 ```bash
 kubectl get nodes -L karpenter.sh/capacity-type,beta.kubernetes.io/instance-type,topology.kubernetes.io/zone -l karpenter.sh/capacity-type=spot